JaidedAI/EasyOCR/README.md

 See [List of languages in development](https://github.com/JaidedAI/EasyOCR/issues/91)

+## Github Issues

+Due to limited resources, an issue older than 6 months will be automatically closed.
+Please open an issue again if it is critical.

 ## Business Inquiries

 For Enterprise Support, [Jaided AI](https://www.jaided.ai/) offers full service for custom OCR/AI systems from building, to maintenance and deployment.
 Click [here](https://www.jaided.ai/contactus) to contact us.